Street food is not all about the main course! And here are 16 reasons why

 Thailand has a wide range of different types of street food and certainly does not disappoint in the dessert department.

 Thai roti or pancake is similar to a crepe or Indian bread roti.
-The trick is to get the bread as thin as possible, which is then fried and served banana, chocolate sauce or condensed coconut milk
+The trick is to get the bread as thin as possible, which is then fried and served with banana, chocolate sauce or condensed coconut milk

 There is a lot you can do with the humble English muffin making it a very good street food dessert.